PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ---

-### 2. **Latency-Based Distribution**
-**Purpose**: Analyzes centralization based on the uptime of the nodes during dialing.
-- Nodes with low dial durations indicate connectivity issues.
-- Networks with a high variance in dial durations indicate inconsistency in the reliability of the nodes.
-- **Steps**:
-  1. Compute average latency (e.g.`dial_duration`) for each node.
-  2. Compute the Entropy-Based Centrality of these latencies.

-#### Entropy-Based Centrality
+#### Shannon Entropy

-Entropy-Based Centrality measures the distribution of a continuous quantity (e.g., crawl durations) across nodes in a network.
-It uses **Shannon Entropy** to quantify whether the distribution is even or centralized.
+**Shannon Entropy** measures the distribution of a continuous quantity (e.g., crawl durations) across nodes in a network and determines if it is even or centralized.

 #### Formula
 Normalize the quantity $x_i$ for node $i$: